piecesofcodecom/soundscape-adventure/TUTORIAL.md

 1. **Ambience Sounds**: Continuous sounds that play in the background, creating an immersive atmosphere.
 2. **Loop Sounds**: These sounds also play continuously but are typically shorter and repeat more frequently compared to ambience sounds.
 3. **Random Sounds**: These sounds play at random intervals, adding an element of unpredictability and variety to the soundscape.
+4. **Soundpad**:  This is the type of sound that where you can play sounds on an ad hoc basis.

-Both Loop and Random sounds can be grouped.
+Both Loop and Random sounds support groups.
 Detailed instructions on how to group sounds are covered in the "Groups of Sounds" section of this tutorial.

 Select the root folder to see an example of a soundscape.